krishrast/cse15l-lab-reports/index.md

 ## `cd` Command
 ![Image](lab11.png)

 When using no argument with `cd`, it is as if I have just given the argument `./` which is just the relative path to the current directory.
-Hence, the directory will not change and behaves as expected.
+Hence, the directory "change" to the same directory as the current one and behaves as expected.

 ![Image](lab12.png)